populationgenomics/production-pipelines/README.md

 ### Call GVCFs for each sample and validate variant calls

-Do the same as above, but with the following section in `myconfig.toml`:
+Do the same as above, but with the following section in `~/myconfig.toml`:

 ```toml
 [workflow]